Web Analytics Made Easy -

 Because research on population-ethical intuitions is still at an early stage, and debates about measuring well-being remain ongoing, this result has a provisional character.
 Nevertheless, it challenges the widespread assumption that happiness predominates and calls for the use of weighted averages in well-being reports.

-A short version of this paper is available from
+A short version of this paper is available on

 PhilArchive